Gauge: 1ft 11½in (600mm)

 Southern Railways began a major investment programme.
 Another locomotive was purchased, built by Manning Wardle to their original drawings and named Lew.
 New goods wagons were bought and more frequent services introduced but the railway was still not profitable.
 Unfortunately, due to the route followed by the line many of its stations were far from the settlements they served making competition from road transport all the more severe.
 On 29th September 1935 Southern Railways closed the line.
 Rolling stock and track was sold off with almost indecent haste, and the locos were cut up for scrap

 Much of the route still survives, as do most of the buildings and the Chelfham viaduct, restored in 2000.
-The Lynton and Barnstaple Railway is now the subject of active restoration, and the first section was re-opened at Woody Bay station on 11th May 2003, 105 years to the day after the original opening.
+The Lynton and Barnstaple Railway is now the subject of active restoration, and the visitor centre at Woody Bay station opened on 11th May 2003, 105 years to the day after the original opening.
+On 17th July 2004, a passenger service was re-introduced from Woody Bay, and currently runs for around 1 mile to Killington Lane.

 |Number / Name||Manufacturer||Type||Notes|